 - Castaic Road (Castaic).
 “The eyes/the face”.

 - Hasley Canyon Road (Castaic).
-“Hollyleaf cherry”.
+“Hollyleaf cherry” – but its provenance is questionable.

 - Malibu Road (Malibu).
 “Place of the wild surf”.